Five Stylish Pet Safe Plants

 I think Fittonia are underrated.
 More recently marketed at “fairy garden plants,” they are really a unique speciman and perfect for low light areas.
 They don’t stay small, but instead grow quickly if they like the conditions you offer them.
 What makes these stylish is their appearance grouped together.
 Single, they are a tad sad-looking, but bunched together they look stunning in a contrasting planter, such as mine.
 My cats also don’t touch this plant – probably because the leaves are crinkly, almost paper-like (not that that has stoped them before).
 Fittonia come in a variety of colors, too.
 They prefer lower light areas that are warm.
 They benefit from being misted a few times a week and always like to be kept moist – don’t let these guys dry out.

 Staghorn ferns can either stay in pots or hang on the wall.
 And they’re fuzzy!
 Mount this fern on a wall as a vegan alternative to antlers or hang from the ceiling using kokedama.
-They’re pretty neat ferns, and are completely safe for pets and really stunning.
+They’re pretty neat ferns, are completely pet safe and really stunning.
 This is a really great tutorial from Gardenista about mounting a fern.
-As far as care, they are actually related to air plants (see my post here) so they respond best to misting 1-2x a week and watering (if in a pot) once a week.
+As far as care, they are actually related to air plants so they respond best to misting 1-2x a week and watering (if in a pot) once a week.
 If you wish to mount your Staghorn Fern, you’ll need to use different watering methods.
 They also like high humidity and medium light, not direct sunlight.